damoeb/feedless/docs/Social-RSS.md

 A feed consumer might be a broker too, so forwarding engagements becomes more complex.
 A broker might define if engagements from a specific subscription are considered to be trusted or not.

 ### Subscribe/Unsubscribe
 Subscribing is the crucial entrypoint, the initiating action to establish a connection in a social network.
 This is - as it seems to me - quite hard in the RSS universe for unexperienced consumers.
 Social Media platforms got that right for both sides.

+A subscriber might want to subscribe to engagements of fellow subscribers to the same broker, but not to third-party engagements.
+The data should be marked accordingly.

 ### Timeline